homebridge-simplisafe3/homebridge-simplisafe3/README.md

 npm install -g --unsafe-perm homebridge-simplisafe3
 ```

-Then, add the following configuration to the `platforms` array in your Homebridge `config.json`.
+If installing manually, add the following configuration to the `platforms` array in your Homebridge `config.json` and then proceed with <a href="#simplisafe-authentication">authentication</a>.

 ```
 {
     "platform": "homebridge-simplisafe3.SimpliSafe 3",
-    "name": "Home Alarm",
+    "name": "Home Alarm"
-    "auth": {
-        "accessToken": "YOUR_ACCESS_TOKEN",
-        "resfreshToken": "YOUR_REFRESH_TOKEN"
-    }
 }
 ```